BlebBleb/BlebBleb/README.md

 # HiHi! 👋

 Hello!
-I'm BlebBleb/Abby I'm a software engineer and coffee enthusiast.
+I'm BlebBleb/Abby I'm a software engineer and ♨️ enthusiast.

 😀 Pronouns:she/they